April 26, 2024/Children's Health

 “This can be very emotional for parents,” says pediatric infectious disease specialist Frank Esper, MD.
 “It’s scary when they find a tick burrowing in, and there’s a lot of concern about the diseases ticks can transmit.”

-So what do you do if your child has been bitten?
+So, what can you do to prevent tick bites?
+And what should you do if your child has been bitten?
 Dr. Esper shares some easy-to-follow guidelines.

 Where to look for ticks

-If you find a tick that needs removing, avoid using petroleum jelly or burning them off with a lighter.
-These tick removal methods are less effective.
-Using a lighter increases your risk of getting burned, and petroleum jelly allows the tick to stay attached to your skin for even longer.
+If you find a tick that needs removing, avoid using petroleum jelly or burning it off with a lighter.
+These tick-removal methods are less effective.
+Using a lighter increases your or your child’s risk of getting burned, and petroleum jelly allows the tick to stay attached to your skin for even longer.

 Instead, grab a pair of blunt-tipped tweezers and follow these steps: